aminmoosavi/EyeCal/README.md

   "xpos" and "ypos" are the eye positions in the camera coordinates.

   "signal" specifies the neuronal responses.
-In cells of 10 time bins in each trial and N neurons.
+In each cell, there are 10 time bins (each trial is 200ms and is divided into intervals of 20ms) and N neurons.
 In the above example, we have 505 total neurons.